tiagofilipe12/pATLASflow/README.md

 ## Usage

 ```
-Usage:
-   nextflow run tiagofilipe12/pATLAS_mash_screen.nf
+Usage: nextflow run tiagofilipe12/pATLASflow [options] or nextflow run main.nf [options] or ./main.nf [options]

   Nextflow magic options:
        -profile    Forces nextflow to run with docker or singularity.
 Default: docker     Choices: standard, singularity
    Main options:
        --help  Opens this help.
 It will open only when --help is provided.
 So, yes, this line is pretty useless since you already know that if you reached here.
        --version   Prints the version of the pipeline script.
-       --threads   Number of threads that mash screen will have to run.
+       --threads   Number of threads that the pipeline will have to run.
 Default: 1
        --mash_screen   Enables mash screen run.
        --assembly  Enables mash dist run to use fasta file against plasmid db
        --mapping   Enables mapping pipeline.